bbhunter/pktrecon/README.md

     python ./pktrecon.py --interface <interface_name>

+## support

+pktrecon is built to run on Kali Linux, and was most recently tested on Kali Linux 2019.1 However, most Debian/Ubuntu flavors should be able to run it without any significant issues, although this has not been reliably tested.

 ## python3

 Because python2 will be deprecated at the end of 2019, pktrecon will slowly but surely be ported to Python3